Casa Batlló or Casa Milà: Which Gaudí House Is Better?

 Architecture

-Casa Batlló and Casa Milà are considered to be two of Gaudí’s architectural masterpieces, and so the architecture is the most obvious place to start when comparing the two.
-The distinctive facades of both buildings can be seen along Barcelona’s Passeig de Gràcia – so if you only want to see the exterior there is no cost at all.
+Since Casa Batlló and Casa Milà are two of Gaudí’s architectural masterpieces, the architecture is the most obvious place to start when comparing them.
+The distinctive facades of both buildings can be seen along Barcelona’s Passeig de Gràcia, so you can admire their exteriors without spending a thing.

-Comparing the exteriors, the facade of Casa Batlló is more immediately impressive than that of Casa Milà.
-The facade of Casa Batlló quickly catches the attention with vibrant colours and unique mask-shaped balconies.
+Comparing the exteriors, Casa Batlló is immediately more eye-catching than Casa Milà.
+The facade of Casa Batlló quickly catches the attention, with vibrant colours and unique mask-shaped balconies.
 Casa Milà has a more subtle appeal, with a stone facade and wavy balconies that stand out from neighbouring buildings.

 Outside of Casa Batllo in our Casa Battlo or Casa Mila article

-In terms of architecture, one area where Casa Milà is more impressive is the rooftop terrace.
-One of the most impressive features is the unique rooftop guardians scattered around the large terrace.
-There are also some nice views of Barcelona to enjoy, with Sagrada Familia being visible from parts of the rooftop.
+In terms of architecture, one area where Casa Milà is more spectacular is the rooftop terrace.
+The most striking feature is its rooftop “guardians,” which are scattered around the terrace.
+You also get some nice views of Barcelona, and can even see the Sagrada Familia from parts of the rooftop.

-Casa Batlló’s rooftop area is quite a bit smaller, but does still have some nice features such as the colourful mosaic chimneys.
+Casa Batlló’s rooftop area is smaller, but it still has some nice features, including colourful mosaic chimneys.

-Any comparison between the architecture of Casa Batlló and Casa Milà is subjective, but all things considered Casa Batlló is slightly more impressive.
-In our opinion the extravagant exterior and grand rooms make it that extra bit special.
+Any comparison between the architecture of Casa Batlló and Casa Milà is subjective, but all things considered, Casa Batlló is more impressive.
+In our opinion, the extravagant exterior and grand rooms make it that extra bit special.

 Rooftop at Casa Mila